past-due/warzone2100/README.md

 -----------------

-After the liberation of the Warzone 2100 source-code on December 6th, 2004, all proprietary technologies have been replaced with open-source counterparts.
+After the liberation of the Warzone 2100 source-code on December 6th, 2004, all proprietary technologies have been replaced with open-source counterparts, and development has been continued by the [Warzone 2100 Project](http://wz2100.net/).

 Right now supported platforms are Linux, Windows, and macOS.
 There are reports that Warzone 2100 is working on BSD, too.